crcn/tandem-old/packages/front-end/README.md

 USEFUL:

+* Prohibit component from being deleted until all references are
 * switch tabs using cmd+shift+[/]
 * Function for explicitly defining cascading styles
 * Unhandled notification (allows for console to be hidden, necessary for Alpha too & reporting)